cyfronet-fid/docker-geoserver/README.md

 A default S3 cache is used, which is specified in s3-cache.xml.
 It can be customized by mounting an alternative configuration under `/opt/geoserver/s3-cache.xml`.
 In particular, GeoServer s3-geotiff module uses ehCache 2.10.3.

+By default, GWC cache with S3 blob store is used for tile caching.
+It requires a separate configuration from the scene data access (the envvars `GWC_*`) and can be configured to use a local minio while scenes are loaded from Ceph.
+It stores the data in `s4e-gwc` bucket (created automatically if doesn't exist) if not configured otherwise.

 ## Version scheme